ben-laufer/Low-Pass-WGBS-of-DS-NDBS/README.md

 # Low-Pass Whole Genome Bisulfite Sequencing of Neonatal Dried Blood Spots

-Each folder in this repository contains the scripts required to recreate the analyses and plots for the main figures from the manuscript "Low-Pass Whole Genome Bisulfite Sequencing of Neonatal Dried Blood Spots Identifies a Role for RUNX1 in Down Syndrome DNA Methylation Profiles".
+Each folder in this repository contains the scripts required to recreate the analyses and plots for the main figures from the manuscript: "Low-Pass Whole Genome Bisulfite Sequencing of Neonatal Dried Blood Spots Identifies a Role for RUNX1 in Down Syndrome DNA Methylation Profiles".

 ## Scripts